Alumni of Note

 Andrew White, '12, earned an M.M. in piano performance from New York University.
 He currently is working on his Ph.D. in music theory at the University of Chicago.

-Alex Woller, '09, is a Ph.D. candidate in ethnomusicology at the University of Illinois, Urbana-Champagne.
+Alex Woller, '09, is a Ph.D. candidate in ethnomusicology at the University of Illinois, Urbana-Champaign.

-Mark Wurzelbacher, '12, is studying for his M.A. in music theory at the University of Wisconsin, Madison.
+Mark Wurzelbacher, '12, earned his M.A. in music theory at the University of Wisconsin, Madison, where he now resides as a teacher, vocal coach and director.